-452 (formerly 301) BIOGEOGRAPHY AND MACROECOLOGY
+452 BIOGEOGRAPHY AND MACROECOLOGY

 This course examines the patterns of distribution, species richness, abundance of organisms in space and time with emphasis on animal communities, as well as ecology of insular biotas.
 Historical, ecological, geographical, and anthropological factors affecting these patterns are examined.
-PREREQUISITES: Biology 222 and Biology 314 Three hours lecture, three hours laboratory a week
+PREREQUISITES: Biology 222 and Biology 314

-454 (formerly 302) BIODIVERSITY AND CONSERVA-TION BIOLOGY
+454 BIODIVERSITY AND CONSERVATION BIOLOGY

 This course examines fundamental concepts, ideas, and approaches used in conservation biology.
 Different philosophies and perspectives on setting priorities for preserving and managing biodiversity are also discussed.
-PREREQUISITE: Biology 222

-462 LIMNOLOGY (FRESHWATER ECOSYSTEMS) (offered in 2006 and alternate years)
+462 LIMNOLOGY (FRESHWATER ECOSYSTEMS)